Finsch's wheatear: Description

 A medium-sized elegant wheatear with long wings and long legs.
 It measures 14 cm long, with 25-27 cm wingspan, and weigh 21-32 g.
 In summer the male Finsch's wheatear is a white and black bird.
 The white crown, central back, and belly contrast with the black face, throat, and wings.
 The tail and rump are white, with an inverted black T giving a pattern like eastern black-eared wheatear, but with a uniformly wide terminal band.

 The female is brown-grey above, becoming dirty white below.
 The tail pattern is similar to the male's.

 Its call is a whistled tsit, and the song is a mix of clear notes with whistles and crackling.

 Ecology

-Finsch's wheatear breeds in semi-desert and stony hillsides from Turkey east to Afghanistan and western Pakistan.
+Finsch's wheatear breeds in semi-desert and stony hillsides from Armenia east to Afghanistan and western Pakistan.
 It is a short-distance migrant, wintering in Egypt, Cyprus and the Greater Middle East.
 The nest is built in a rock crevice, and 4-5 eggs is the normal clutch.